Land Use & Environment Group

-If you work, live or play anywhere in San Diego county, there is one part of County government that you interact with every day - the Land Use and Environment Group, or LUEG.
+If you work, live or play anywhere in San Diego county, there is one part of County government that you interact with every day - the Land Use & Environment Group, or LUEG.
+Watch this video for a quick overview.

 If you drive anywhere on a county roadway, it’s the Department of Public Works that makes sure our nearly 2,000 miles of roadways, our bridges and guardrails, and even signs and traffic lights as well as those painted crosswalks are maintained.
 DPW runs our eight County airports including McClellan-Palomar, Gillespie Field and Ramona Aiport where Cal Fire is based.
 DPW crews plow the mountain roads during and after the winter storms and keep our storm channels and drains clear in preparation for those storms.